atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 charlixcx as an artist makes sad girl bops. club anthems about hating yourself and wanting to leave. of course she was influenced by punk and post punk ie. the cure's kiss me kiss me kiss me as well as artists like robyn. examples: gone, the near entirety of how i'm feeling now

-even to those who knew of her before the brat explosion, Charli xcx has always signified partying, sass,
+even before the brat explosion, Charli xcx had become memeified

 **cult classic but i still pop**
 ---